Epidurality/NeoFly-Tools/README.md

 - Added the new TailNumber feature to views and some information text.
 This means that NeoFly 2.12+ is required so that tailNumber is populated in the database.
 - Optimized loading of Goods Optimizer list views slightly - should improve performance.
 - Added Right-Click menu to Optimizer mission views for some QoL quick functions.
+- Added a warning when the user refreshes missions/optimal goods when the plane selected has changed critical parameters (fuel, onboard cargo, location, availability).

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.